 UHF channels with NM above 40 dB

-In this situation; you should be fine with an Omni-Directional indoor antenna like the Mohu Curve or a Mohu Leaf.
-The Winegard Flatwave is also a good option.
+In this situation; you should be fine with an Omni-Directional indoor antenna.
+My favorite is the recently released Mohu Leaf Glide.
+It does a great job of pulling these channels.
+Antennas like the Mohu Curve older Mohu Leaf and the Winegard Flatwave are also good options.
 The Curve and Leaf are very similar in function.
 The choice here comes down to aesthetics.
 It’s possible for these solutions to work for VHF-Hi channels as well, given they are with no more than 10-15 miles away.
 They are both available to purchase directly from Mohu.

 UHF channels with a NM below 40 dB